fbpx

 Once you’re done adding elements to your selection and you want to make your selection an official group, tap on the Group button.
 This will merge all of the elements into a single component.

 You can move your grouped element around your design as much as you need.
+Repeat this process as needed to form your overall design.

 If, for whatever reason, you need to ungroup one or more of your elements, first tap on the grouped element to open the Options Panel below your canvas.
-Then, tap on UnGroup
+Then, tap on Ungroup

 Once you ungroup your element, you will have two separate elements with two separate purple bounding boxes.
+You can now make any changes that you need to.

 Grouping is by far one of the easiest time-saving tactics you can use when working in Canva, and it’s saved me hours of time over the last few years.
 I hope it can do the same for you now that you know exactly how to do it!